scikit-mobility/scikit-mobility/README.md

 	3   36059     1346176  POLYGON ((-73.707662 40.727831, -73.700272 40....
 	4   36011       79693  POLYGON ((-76.279067 42.785866, -76.2753479999...

-Create a `FlowDataFrame` from a spatial tessellation and a file of flows:
+Create a `FlowDataFrame` from a spatial tessellation and a file of real flows between counties in New York state:

 ```python
 >>> # load real flows into a FlowDataFrame